 People love the idea of getting something for nothing.
 CEOs, buyers, IT professionals – whoever your target audience may be – are people too.

-Depending on your kind of business, you can use white papers to promote your concept or highlight the reason they need your business.
+Depending on your kind of business, you can use white papers to promote your concept or highlight why they need your business.

 Free trials are another great way of grabbing attention.
 Limited function, limited time, or limited features are all valid if you provide a software service.
 If you don’t, perhaps a free one-on-one consultation highlighting exactly how you can help the prospective client will be the best solution.

-Consultations are brilliant because it allows you to get to know your audience needs guiding it in your direction.
+Consultations are brilliant because it allows you to know your audience needs guiding it in your direction.
 When in doubt: FREE grabs attention.

 15) Use A/B Test